 We had a very memorable stay at Winter Garden RV Resort this winter.
 There were a few surprises during our stay.
 Some better than others, but all in all, we had a very good stay.
 Read the rest of our review for advice, tips, and more.

-Winter Garden RV Resort Location
+Location of Winter Garden RV Resort

 Winter Garden RV Resort is, as you might imagine, located in Winter Garden Florida.
 It is a short drive to the Disney and Universal Studios attractions near Orlando Florida.
 The park is right off SR50, also known as Colonial Dr. So it is very easy to access with good roads into the area.